trilemma-dev/SwiftAuthorizationSample/README.md

 Read the following sections to learn how you can incorporate portions of this sample into your own project.
 The source code of the sample also contains comments throughout.

-If you run into issues with this sample it may be because of Xcode compatability issues; this sample was created with Xcode 13.
+If you run into issues with this sample it may be because of Xcode compatibility issues; this sample was created with Xcode 13.

 ## Sample Overview